Lats reviewed on 27 August 2019 by Mena Panaite, Registered nurse in AXA PPP healthcare's Health at Hand team

 Basically, fruit, nuts, yoghurt, whole grains and vegetables make you feel full for longer, give you important nutrients and make it less likely that you will eat high-calorie junk foods.

-Sarah says: “The bottom line is that fruit and nuts should be included in your diet in moderation – they taste great, are full of good quality nutrients and reduce the risk of disease without compromising weight loss or maintenance.
+Mena says: “The bottom line is that fruit and nuts should be included in your diet in moderation – they taste great, are full of good quality nutrients and reduce the risk of disease without compromising weight loss or maintenance.

 “But this doesn’t mean you can eat unlimited amounts of them – consuming too many calories overall will still lead to weight gain.
 Weight loss is generally best achieved by eating more healthily and being more active.”